 Parent University is founded on the understanding that all families want their children to be successful.
-However, families need support to develop the knowledge and skills (capabilities), connections (networks), beliefs and values (cognitions), or confidence (self-efficacy) to support their children in reaching their academic potential.
+However, families may not have the tools and knowledge to support their children in reaching their academic potential.
 One of the strategies includes working to reduce barriers to participation, for example offering sessions at a wide range of times that work with family schedules, providing childcare, and ensuring interpretation and translation at each session.
 The program, while open to all, has used strategies to connect with families that need may need the most help.
 Through WCSD's Parent University, Department staff work with schools and other partners to build knowledge and skills of parents and other caring adults in the child's life.